 - Prioritize safety using digital tools- i.e. tracking the number of customers in-store

-- Collect email information or phone numbers to create digital connections after sale;
+- Collect email information or phone numbers to create digital connections after the sale;

 - Get creative: Retail doesn’t always mean four walls;